kubermatic/docs/content/kubermatic/master/architecture/supported-providers/AWS/aws.en.md

 ## AWS

-When using KKP to provision user clusters on Amazon Web Services (AWS), the cluster credentials provided must have a policy assigned that allows managing the instance profiles, roles.
+When using KKP to provision user clusters on Amazon Web Services (AWS), the cluster credentials provided must have a policy assigned that allows managing the instance profiles and roles.
 This means that only a single policy for KKP must be created while all others are automatically created and removed when no longer required.

 Ensure that the assigned policy contains at least the following permissions.
 Policies and users can be managed on the [AWS Management Console](https://eu-central-1.console.aws.amazon.com/iamv2/home?region=eu-central-1#/policies).